 To help ensure that users on our platform are correctly classified, CrowdLords will shortly be sending out a newsletter reminding how investors of the parameters of the "sophisticated" and "high net worth" classifications.

-For example, in order to classify yourself as a "sophisticated" investor, you only need to have taken part in more than one investment of this type over the past twelve months either on the CrowdLords platform, or indeed any other platform.
+For example, in order to classify yourself as a "sophisticated" investor, you only need to have taken part in more than one investment of this type over the past two years either on the CrowdLords platform, or indeed any other platform.

 Alternatively, you also qualify as a "sophisticated" investor if you are the director of a company with an annual turnover of £1,000,000 or more.
 By fulfilling either of these two requisites, you are able to carry on investing in debt-based and interim equity investments.